Skip to main content

 TREATMENT

-Fluid resuscitation is the mainstay of treatment of AKI, both in prerenal and intrinsic kidney injury.
-In severe cases of kidney injury, dialysis may be required, especially in cases where t...
+Fluid resuscitation is the mainstay of treatment of AKI, both in prerenal and in some forms of intrinsic kidney injury.
+In severe cases of kidney injury, renal replacement therapy (RRT) may ...

 ONGOING CARE